Community

 Are these events challenging?

-Other events are very simple, and anyone can work them, even without a mentor.
+Other events are very simple, and anyone can work them.
 We can use all skill levels.

 How do I know what to do?